Super Trends: Drivers of U.S. Political Risk

 of jobs without workers.”

-The most recent Small Business Optimism Index reported that 83 percent of small businesses trying to fill open positions found only “a few or no qualified candidates.”8 Men without college degrees now spend 75 percent of leisure hours playing video games, instead of investing greater free time in education and skills training.9 Rather than face the conventional problem of workers without jobs, the United States suffers the more worrisome challenge of jobs without workers.
+The most recent Small Business Optimism Index reported that 83 percent of small businesses trying to fill open positions found only “a few or no qualified candidates.”8 Among men without college degrees most of the increase in leisure time has gone to playing video games, instead of investing greater free time in education and skills training.9 Rather than face the conventional problem of workers without jobs, the United States suffers the more worrisome challenge of jobs without workers.

 3. Escapism and the “Siege of Solitude”